 However, if it is static, then it won’t be that effective.
 It is because the birds in your lawn or garden will learn that this is just an aluminum sheet and not something scary.

 Do Birds Scatter When They See Tape?

 This really depends on many factors, including the height of the tape and the proximity of other nearby objects that may act as distractions.
 Generally speaking, however, the higher the tape and the closer the other objects are, the more likely the birds are to scatter.

 The reason is that any noise from the tape disturbs the harmony of nearby birds, making them feel nervous and start flocking together in an attempt to flee.
 You’d notice how quickly this happens.

 What Kind Of Birds Are Affected By Bird Scare Tape?

 It works on all kinds of birds, but especially larger ones that can cause harm to people.

 I’ve mentioned a shortlist of big birds that don’t like reflective tape very much.
 However, the problem is small birds, especially house sparrows which can destroy your succulent garden in no time.

-Well, the answer to this question is yes, the reflective tape also works on small birds effectively as long as it is properly reflecting light and moving randomly in wind.
+The answer to this question is yes; the reflective tape also works on small birds effectively as long as it properly reflects light and moves randomly in the wind.
 The birds around will think it as if something is trying to harm them.

 - House Sparrows